 As part of its review of our corporate governance standards and practices, the Board concluded that adopting a federal forum selection clause would help improve the fairness and uniform adjudication of actions arising under the Securities Act and, on March 13, 2024, the Board unanimously adopted a resolution declaring it advisable to approve the Federal Forum Amendment.
 If approved by the shareholders at the Annual Meeting, the Company would file the Second Amended and Restated Certificate of Incorporation containing the Federal Forum Amendment, a copy of which is attached as Appendix E to this Proxy Statement, with the Delaware Secretary of State.
+The proposed additions to the Second Amended and Restated Certificate of Incorporation are indicated by underlining, and the proposed deletions are indicated by strikeouts.

 The Board believes that the Company and its shareholders would benefit from having certain causes of action arising from the Securities Act resolved in federal courts.
 Approval of the proposed Federal Forum Amendment would allow for (i) the consolidation of multi-jurisdiction litigation, (ii) the avoidance of state court forum shopping by plaintiffs, (iii) the avoidance of duplicative litigation and the possibility of inconsistent judgments, (iv) efficiencies in managing the procedural aspects of securities litigation and (v) the Company to focus on the underlying substantive rights or remedies, instead of addressing where a claim may be brought, all of which should also reduce the cost to the Company of resolving such matters.
 In addition, the Board believes that the federal district courts have considerable expertise in matters arising under the Securities Act, which provides greater predictability regarding the outcome of these disputes.
-Finally, the Board also considered the increasing trend towards adoption of forum selection provisions in response to multi-forum litigation and that the Company to adopt the proposed Federal Forum Amendment.
+Finally, the Board also considered the increasing trend towards adoption of forum selection provisions in response to multi-forum litigation and that the Company would retain the ability to consent to an alternative forum if it wished to do so.
+Given these considerations, our Board has determined that it is in the best interests of the Company to adopt the proposed Federal Forum Amendment.